NickyEichen/106a_wheelchair_project/hubert/README.md

 You're done!

 The wheelchair is waiting for torque inputs on `/set_torques` and is publishing lots of stuff (the topics are listed in the server command line window).
-A sample node.js client is provided but you can use any language you want since you just need to send and post messages with socket.io.
+A sample node.js client is provided but you can use any language you want since you just need to send and receive messages with socket.io.

 i think if you drag in cameras or whatever you can get image data too but idk how to do that if you image publishing doesnt currently exist i can put that in too just tell me